raspibolt/raspibolt/raspibolt/raspibolt_faq.md

   > lnd version 0.5.0-beta commit=3b2c807288b1b7f40d609533c1e96a510ac5fa6d
   ```

 * Starting with this release, LND expects two different ZMQ sockets for blocks and transactions.
 Edit `bitcoin.conf`, save and exit.
+Restart the services with the new configuration, this creates also a new set of macaroons (explained below).
   ```
   $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf`
   zmqpubrawblock=tcp://127.0.0.1:28332